By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One connection clearly is the occurrence of hallucinations.
-In that way the two days have something in common.
+In that way, the two days have something in common.
 They both also remind us that the modern idea of hallucinations and delusions and the ancient belief in spirits and demons are not all that far apart.

 There has been some debate over the years about the state of President Lincoln’s mental health.
-Clearly he presided over our country at a very perilous and traumatic time.
+Clearly, he presided over our country at a very perilous and traumatic time.
 No war in our history from the colonial days till now has resulted in such universal military service and such horrific loss of life as that war which was fought to keep the union of states together despite unresolvable, for the times, differences.

 Lincoln has been described as Melancholy, an old name for what we now call Major Depressive Disorder.
 Some accounts report he would stay up late at night and believed he saw spirits.
 Having to make the sort of decisions he did that resulted in such massive suffering, no doubt could drive most any man insane.

-So a reasonable case could be made that this President whose policy’s made such profound changes in so many aspects of American life, could easily have suffered from Depression with psychotic features, or Bipolar disorder, some have even suggested a more pronounced psychosis.
-Still with or without a mental illness, this president was in touch with massive sadness and the mental images of the spirits of those who died in that war.
+So a reasonable case could be made that this President whose policy’s made such profound changes in so many aspects of American life, could easily have suffered from depression with psychotic features, or Bipolar disorder, some have even suggested a more pronounced psychosis.
+Still, with or without a mental illness, this president was in touch with massive sadness and the mental images of the spirits of those who died in that war.

 I am not sure we can blame all the insanity in the family tree on that one war, like all families we had black sheep and bizarre behavior before and after that war.
 But the connections are too specific and close in time for me to not take notice that the effects a horrific war play on the psyche of individuals, families, and countries for a long time after a war officially ends.

-As for Mardi Gras the costumes involved look to me like a tangible representation of a Jungian dream analysis on Hallucinogenic drugs.
+As for Mardi Gras, the costumes involved look to me like a tangible representation of a Jungian dream analysis on Hallucinogenic drugs.

 My understanding of Mardi Gras is of course imperfect.
 The most vivid description of this day I recall must have come from a person who had consumed several bottles of high-proof liquor.
 It is hard sometimes to tell the descriptive part from the current hallucinations.

 This did not sound right to me but my highly intoxicated source swears that this is true.
-He also swears that extra-terrestrial aliens have taken over the bodies of our congress and are passing pro alien laws.
+He also swears that extraterrestrial aliens have taken over the bodies of our Congress and are passing pro-alien laws.

 I found the part about congressmen being possessed by extraterrestrials easier to believe than his account of Mardi Gras, so much for drunken sources.

-Participants in Mari Gras wear odd costumes that make them look like, demons, sprits and assorted creatures.
+Participants in Mari Gras wear odd costumes that make them look like, demons, spirits, and assorted creatures.
 Creecy as quoted in Wikipedia, a customarily sober if not totally reliable source, describes the Mardi Gras costumes as:

 grotesque, quizzical, diabolic, horrible, strange masks, and disguises.
 Human bodies are seen with heads of beasts and birds, beasts and birds with human heads; demi-beasts, demi-fishes, snakes’ heads and bodies with arms of apes; man-bats from the moon; mermaids; satyrs, beggars, monks, and robbers parade and march on foot, on horseback, in wagons, carts, coaches, cars, &c., in rich confusion, up and down the streets, wildly shouting, singing, laughing, drumming, fiddling, fifeing, and all throwing flour broadcast as they wend their reckless way.

-Somehow this time of year seems perfect for the strange, bizarre and the supernatural.
+Somehow this time of year seems perfect for the strange, bizarre, and the supernatural.
 Only a short time ago we were watching a groundhog for our weather predictions.
 Now we are all hoping to get in one last round of sinning before we try giving up our old ways for another brief hiatus.
 This only days after discarding our New Year’s resolutions.

-Which raises the question, “Can you still see the bare breasts, bizarre behavior and debauchery if you are sober?”
+Which raises the question, “Can you still see the bare breasts, bizarre behavior, and debauchery if you are sober?”